Tiling tripartite graphs with 3-colorable graphs: The extreme case: The extreme case

-\subsubsubsection{Step 3: Partitioning the sets}
+\paragraph{Step~2: Partitioning the sets.}

-We will randomly partition each set $A^{(i)}_{j}$ into two pieces, as close as possible to equal size but which have size divisible by $h$, and assign them to a permutation, $\sigma\in \Sigma_3$, which assigns $j=\sigma(i)$. ($\Sigma_3$ denotes the symmetric group that permutes the elements of $\{1,2,3\}$.)
-Each part assigned to $\sigma$ will be the same size.
-We call a vertex in $A^{(i)}_{j}$ a {\bf typical vertex} if it was not in $C^{(i)}$ and is neither a star-leaf nor a star-center.
+We will randomly partition each set $A^{(j)}_{i}$ into two pieces, as close as possible to equal size but which have size divisible by $h$, and assign them to a permutation, $\sigma\in \Sigma_3$, which assigns $\sigma(i)=j$.
+Each part assigned to $\sigma$ will be the same size, and these permutations will identify which sets the copies of $K_{h,h,h}$ in our covering will span.